 We provide adult toys and sex aids recommended by every agony aunt in print.

 recommend by the medical trade to those with various sexual dysfunctions.

 We provide a number of different ranges of glamour wear, bedroom wear and fun fancy dress.

-our suppliers for the shop such as painters, printers, shop fitters, stationers, floorers, oil suppliers, electricians, banks, electrical suppliers, alarm companies, newspaper advertising, radio advertising all contribute to this business
+our suppliers for the shop such as painters, printers, shop fitters, stationers, floorers, oil suppliers, electricians, banks, electrical suppliers, alarm companies, newspaper advertising, radio advertising all contribute to this business putting money

 We are in business because there is a demand for what we sell.

 We chose the location of the shop to fall inside the guidelines of the Misc.
 Prov. order on relevant locality.
 We are not near a church, school nor bus

 stops where children gather.
 Our impact on the street and surrounding district has been minimal.
 We have brought jobs and revenue to the city.